Wanxuezhu666/ECIRA-processing-details/README.md

 ## Step 3: Generating 1km gridded AEI in 2010
 **Method**: QGIS + Python (Step_03_AEI_1km.py)
--	3.1 Transfer GMIA 0.01 arc degree raster data (AEI 2005 at 0.01 arc degree) into points shapefile (Done in QGIS)
+-	3.1 Transfer GMIA 0.01 arc degree raster data (AEI 2005 at 0.01 arc degree) into points shapefile.
+  (Done in QGIS)
--	3.2 Transfer HID 5 arc min raster data (AEI 2010 at 5 arc min) into grid vector shapefile (Done in QGIS)
+-	3.2 Transfer HID 5 arc min raster data (AEI 2010 at 5 arc min) into grid vector shapefile.
+  (Done in QGIS)
 - 3.3	Perform Zonal Statistical calculations to compute the mean of all points within the 5 arc minute grids generated in step 2, and create a new grid shapefile.
   (Done in QGIS)
-- 3.4 Resample GMIA (AEI 2005) from 0.01 arc degree to 1 km grid (Done in Python: **
+- 3.4 Resample GMIA (AEI 2005) from 0.01 arc degree to 1 km grid.
-- -Step_3_AEI_1km.py → Section 3.4_**).
+  (Done in Python: **_Step_3_AEI_1km.py → Section 3.4_**).
 - 3.5 Convert the shapefile generated in step 3.3 into a TIFF file.
-This will create the GMIA AEI 2005 5 arc min TIFF file (Done in Python:**_Step_3_AEI_1km.py → Section 3.5_**)
+This will create the GMIA AEI 2005 5 arc min TIFF file.
+  (Done in Python:**_Step_3_AEI_1km.py → Section 3.5_**).
-- 3.6 At the 5-arc minute grid, calculate the correction coefficients between GMIA (AEI 2005) and HID (AEI 2010) to obtain the coefficients at 5 arc min, then resample it to 1km (Done in Python:**_Step_3_AEI_1km.py → Section 3.6_**).
+- 3.6 At the 5-arc minute grid, calculate the correction coefficients between GMIA (AEI 2005) and HID (AEI 2010) to obtain the coefficients at 5 arc min, then resample it to 1km.
+  (Done in Python:**_Step_3_AEI_1km.py → Section 3.6_**).
-- 3.7 At 1km grid level, multiply the GMIA obtained in step 3.4 by the coefficients obtained in step 3.6.(Done in Python:**_Step_3_AEI_1km.py → Section 3.7_**)
+- 3.7 At 1km grid level, multiply the GMIA obtained in step 3.4 by the coefficients obtained in step 3.6.
+  (Done in Python:**_Step_3_AEI_1km.py → Section 3.7_**).
 - 3.8 Revised the maximum final AEI cannot be over 100 hectares.
   (Done in Python:**_Step_3_AEI_1km.py → Section 3.8_**)

 ## Step 4: Generating annual 1km gridded crop-specific growing area for 2010–2020
  - 4.1	Split the multi-layer raster data from DGPCM into individual single-layer rasters.
 Layer 0 is UAA, layers 1–28 are expected crop growing share.